ScriptureExamined/NovawrightStudios/_posts/2026-03-01-resetting-momentum-on-project-echo.md

 If I’m serious about building games long-term, I need to document the process consistently.

-Not just when there’s something flashy to show.
-Not just when inspiration strikes.
+Not just when there’s something flashy to show, not just when inspiration strikes.

 But every week.